Get a FREE, Personalized 7-Day Music Making Course

 More Majors

-Now let’s round out our list with a couple more major guitar chords.
+Now let’s round out our list with a couple more major chords.
 Majors are the happier sounding chords, and are often used in pop music.

 A Major